sentinel1909/shuttle-template-yew/README.md

 `just shuttle-deploy` : deploys the built frontend, with its Axum server, to the shuttle cloud environment for deployment

 ## Notes
-Per the discussion regarding the shuttle-static-folder resource, because this template is built as a cargo workspace, the `/dist` folder containing the built Yew frontend must live in the root of the workspace.
+Per the [discussion](https://docs.shuttle.rs/resources/shuttle-static-folder) in the Shuttle docs regarding the shuttle-static-folder resource, because this template is built as a cargo workspace, the `/dist` folder containing the built Yew frontend must live in the root of the workspace.
 The build artifacts are output to `/server/dist` (via the Trunk.toml configuration file located in the `/frontend` directory) by default, to support running locally with `cargo shuttle run`.
 The `just shuttle-deploy` recipe copies the build artifacts to `/dist` in the root of the crate workspace.

+## Building from Here
+This template has just enough to get you going.
+You'll likely want to add:

+- yew-router (for routing between pages of your app)
+- [telemetry](https://docs.shuttle.rs/introduction/telemetry) to the server portion of the app
+- CSS (a plain vanilla CSS with a reset is incorporated), but you might want to use Tailwind CSS or another similar CSS framework
+- wasm-logger crate for logging from WebAssembly to the console
+- web-sys crate (bindings for all Web APIs)